OfirMazor/Aerial-Images-Semantic-Classification/README.md

 ## Getting started

-0) After downloading the data, make sure to set the rights folder paths in Configuration.py
+0) After downloading the data, make sure to set your folders path in Configuration.py

 1) Clone the repository.